 Limited Liability Limited Partnerships

 A relatively new twist on the limited partnership concept is the LLLP.
-Limited liability is extended to the general partner of a properly registered LLLP.
-If you purport to do business as a Nevada registered LLP without filing the necessary certificate of registration with the State, you could be subject to a penalty of $1,000 – $10,000.
+Limiting liability is extended to the general partner of a properly registered LLLP.
+If you purport to do business as a Nevada registered LLLP without filing the necessary certificate of registration with the State, you could be subject to a penalty of $1,000 – $10,000.